uoy-research/CellPhe-data-pipeline/README.md

 `settings` is a JSON object that gets passed into Trackmate, with the possible options dependent upon the tracking algorithm itself.
 There isn't an API for Trackmate, so the simplest (but still not that simple) way to identify the possible options for a given tracking algorithm is to run Trackmate in the ImageJ GUI, choose the tracking algorithm and try to cross refence the possible options that are offered with the [variable names in the source code](https://github.com/trackmate-sc/TrackMate/blob/master/src/main/java/fiji/plugin/trackmate/tracking/TrackerKeys.java).
 The default values provided in the templates work well in a variety of datasets.

-### QC
+#### QC

 The `QC` section provides options for quality control after the tracking.
 In particular, it removes cells from the dataset that are either below the `minimum_cell_size` or do not appear in at least `minimum_observations` frames.
-As mentioned above, this value needs to be smaller than your timelapse length otherwise. `segmentation_highlight` is either `fill` or `outline` and controls how the segmentation masks are overlaid on the images in the segmentation QC reports.
+As mentioned above, this value needs to be smaller than your timelapse length. `segmentation_highlight` takes values `fill` or `outline` and controls how the segmentation masks are overlaid on the images in the segmentation QC reports.

-### Running the pipeline
+## Running the pipeline

 Once a parameter file has been prepared, the pipeline can be run as follows: